Shopify/polaris/src/components/TextField/README.md

 ### Field placeholder text

-Placeholder text is shown inside the form field to teach the merchant what to input.
+Placeholder text is shown inside the form field to teach merchants what to input.
 Field placeholder text should:

 - Be used only for supplementary information because the text has low contrast and is not visible when text is entered